ShoutToLearnorg/peer-to-peer-file-sharing/README.md

 # Peer-to-Peer File Sharing Application

-This project implements a peer-to-peer (P2P) file-sharing system using Node.js, Express, Socket.IO, and PeerJS.
-The application allows users to send and receive files in real-time using a secure and scalable WebRTC-based connection.
-The project is hosted on Railway and supports both development and production environments.
+PacketPanda is a free, open-source web service that allows users to share files directly between their browsers using peer-to-peer technology in real-time using a secure and scalable WebRTC-based connection.
+The PacketPanda is hosted on Railway and supports both development and production environments.

 ## Features